-A foam roof can last a lifetime if they are properly maintained.
+Foam roofs can last a lifetime if they are properly maintained.
+They are durable, energy-efficient, and can last for decades with proper maintenance.
+Over time, foam roofs will deteriorate and become damaged, requiring a recoat to maintain the integrity and expand the lifetime of the roof.
 In Arizona, foam roofs are exposed to high levels of UV radiation, extreme heat, and occasional monsoon rains, which can cause them to deteriorate more quickly than in other parts of the country.
 Therefore, it is generally recommended that foam roofs in Arizona be recoated every 5-7 years to ensure their longevity and optimal performance.

 Call on TraVek Roofing for Foam Recoating for Your Roof

-It is important to hire a licensed roofing contractor with experience in foam roof installation and maintenance to assess the condition of your roof and recommend the appropriate maintenance schedule.
-They can also ensure that the appropriate type of coating is used and that the roof is properly maintained to extend its lifespan and minimize the need for repairs or replacements.
+It is important to hire a licensed and professional roofing contractor with experience in foam roof installation and maintenance to assess the condition of your roof and recommend the appropriate maintenance schedule.
+We can also ensure that the appropriate type of coating is used and that your roof is properly maintained to extend its lifespan and minimize the need for repairs or replacements.

 Are You Fixing Your Roof for a Sale?